Creating Opportunity Through Connectivity

 Reached our first 100 customers!

-In our first year, community anchor institutions across all sectors started using our service: from schools and libraries to nonprofits and emergency response teams.
+In our first year, community anchor institutions across all sectors started using our service including schools, libraries, nonprofits, and emergency response teams.

 Created the Connect for Success Student Access Donation Program for schools.

-This grant provides schools with up to 25 laptops, 4G hotspots, and free, unlimited, high-speed internet service for 12 months.
-This program is 100% self-funded and was created to help schools close the homework gap.
+This grant provides schools with up to 25 laptops, 4G mobile devices, and free, unlimited, high-speed internet service for 12 months.
+This program is 100% self-funded and gives schools the tools they need to close the homework gap.

 Received the Bridging the Gap Vertie Award.

-Mobile Beacon received the Vertie Award for demonstrating a resourceful approach to high quality, technology-based education through our laptop donation program – one of the only programs of its kind to help schools address the homework gap.
+Mobile Beacon received the Vertie Award for demonstrating a resourceful approach to high quality, technology-based education through our Connect for Success program – one of the only programs of its kind to help schools address the homework gap.

 Mobile Beacon’s educational grants top $1,000,0000 in 2011!

 Our Connect for Success Student Access Donation Program and security system grants provided more than $1,000,000 in donated hardware and free internet service to public/private schools, school districts, and higher education institutions in 50 cities across the US.